forgefed/forgefed/spec/behavior.md

   object, the actor to whom the child object belongs MUST be listed as a recipient in the Offer's [to][] field.
 If it's an actor, then that actor MUST be listed in the `to` field.

+The *target actor* MAY then send back an Accept or Reject.
+The action that has been taken by the *target actor* is indicated to the ticket author as follows:

+- If a [Reject][] was sent, it means the ticket hasn't been assigned an [id][] URI by the tracker and isn't being tracked by the tracker
+- If an [Accept][] was sent, it means the ticket is now tracked and hosted on the target's side

 In the following example, Luke wants to open a ticket under Aviva's Game Of Life simulation app: